This builds on the basic stuff described in http://coffeenavigated.net/roasting-coffee/

 Difference in first and second batch

 John-Paul McCarthy’s strategy

-Bob Werby; first roasting without connected computer – later with
+Bob Werby; two updates, he started roasting without computer

 Control points during the roast , Therese